Pygmalion of Tyre: Name

+Several scholars have identified Baa‘li-maanzer, the king of Tyre who gave tribute to Shalmaneser III in 841 BC, with 𐤁𐤏𐤋𐤏𐤑𐤅𐤓 Ba‘al-'azor (Phoenician form of the name) or Baal-Eser/Balazeros (Greek form of the name), Pygmalion's grandfather.

-The Nora Stone, discovered in 1773, has also been read as containing the name Pumay (pmy) by Frank Moore Cross in 1972.
-Cross has identified this pmy with Pumayatan and further with Pygmalion of Tyre.
+The Nora Stone, discovered in 1773, has also been read as containing the name Pum(m)ay (PMY) by Frank Moore Cross in 1972.
+Cross has identified this PMY with Pumayyatan and further with Pygmalion of Tyre.

 This is highly speculative, and there is no consensus whatsoever on the interpretation of the inscription, not even on whether the text is intended as being read in boustrophedon.